The Québec maritime Blog

 9. While exploring the geosites in the Percé UNESCO Global Geopark, you may have spotted a statue of the Virgin Mary.
 Erected in a natural cave located in a gorge carved out by water, it harks back to a time when this area was a place of pilgrimage.

-10. In the Chaleur Bay area, it’s impossible to miss the giant picture frame along the water in Maria.
-This work of art, called Cadre naturel (Natural Frame), was created in 1995 by artist Yves Gonthier to frame the region’s magnificent scenery.
-Don’t miss the opportunity to take your picture in this oversized sculpture!
+10. In the La Baie-des-Chaleurs sector, it’s impossible to miss the giant picture frame along the water in Maria.
+This work of art, called Cadre naturel (Natural Frame), was created in 1995 by artist Yves Gonthier to frame the area’s magnificent scenery.
+Be sure to take a picture of yourself in this oversized sculpture!

 11. A stop at the Ragueneau wharf gives you the opportunity to observe seabirds, seals and… dinosaurs!
 These life-size sculptures have been delighting visitors of all ages for nearly 25 years.